Hillary Clinton highlights gender pay gap ahead of likely presidential bid

-SANTA CLARA, Ca. (Reuters) - Hillary Clinton lamented the pay gap between men and women to a crowd of female technology executives on Tuesday, in a speech that showed she may make gender inequality a main theme in her likely 2016 presidential bid.
+SANTA CLARA, Ca., Feb 24 (Reuters) - Hillary Clinton lamented the pay gap between men and women to a crowd of female technology executives on Tuesday, in a speech that showed she may make gender inequality a main theme in her likely 2016 presidential bid.

 It was the first of three speeches the former U.S. secretary of state plans to give to predominantly female audiences in the coming weeks, ahead of her presumed but officially undeclared second attempt to run for president.
 She is the favorite to win the Democratic nomination by a large margin.